purpleraventv/phansiteprogressbar/README.md

 This update continues the Beta development of the project and adds a new Phan-Site recreation:

-- Added `phan-site-15.html`
+- Added `phan-site-16.html`
-- Added the updated 12/24 Phan-Site state following the release of the Velvet Room on the path to the true ending
+- Added the Phan-Site state during the final battle against Yaldabaoth
-- Added the corresponding 12/24 poll
+- Added the corresponding comments
-- Added the 16.3–16.6% popularity range
+- Added the **100.0% popularity** state
-- Added the corresponding comment database
+- Added the full popularity bar
 - Expanded the collection of individual Phan-Site versions

 **Full Release**